db-tu-dresden/QUEST-ML/ml/README.md

 `reduction_factor`:  float $`\in [0, 1]`$; specifies how much of the data array should be used for the dataset.
 E.g. `reduction_factor=0.6`, the first 60% of the data array are used for the dataset.

-`offset`:  integer > 0; specifies the horizon i.e. the gap between source and target.
-With `offset=0` the system behaves as an auto encoder, with `offset=1` the system predicts the next step, with `offset=3` the system predicts the third step.
+`offset`:  integer; specifies the horizon i.e. the gap between source and target.
+With `offset=0` the system behaves as an auto encoder, with `offset=1` the system predicts the next state, with `offset=3` the system predicts the state at the third step.
+With `offset=-1` the system predicts the state at the previous step.
 This argument can be used in combination with the training argument `stepwise`, where the system predicts intermediate steps and uses these for further prediction.
 E.g. if `offset=3` and `stepwise` is set, there will be two intermediate steps.